 Papaya Leaf Juice as a Natural Treatment for Zika Virus

-Could papaya leaf juice be a natural treatment for the Zika virus?
+Could papaya leaf be a natural treatment for recovering from the Zika virus?

-This article examines the evidence, has an important precaution for pregnant women and explains how to prepare papaya leaf juice for mosquito-borne viral infections like Zika and Dengue.
+This article examines the evidence, has an important precaution for pregnant women and explains how to prepare papaya leaves for mosquito-borne viral infections like Zika, yellow fever virus, chikungunya and Dengue fever.

-What Is Zika Virus and What Are the Symptoms?
+What Is Zika and What Are the Symptoms?

-The Zika virus has quickly reached pandemic levels in many areas of South America and Central America.
+The Zika virus has quickly reached epidemic levels in many areas of South America and Central America.
 The World Health Organization has warned that Zika is spreading explosively, disease control efforts are slow and there is no pharmaceutical-based treatment for infection with the virus.

 Zika infection is spread by mosquito bites from the Aedes aegypti mosquito.
 The same distinctive mosquito with white markings the also infects people with Dengue fever, yellow fever and chikungunya virus.

-Symptoms of Zika infection are similar to Dengue, including muscle and joint pain, fever rash and extreme fatigue, skin rashes, bloodshot eyes and severe headaches.
+Symptoms of Zika are similar to Dengue, including muscle and joint pain, fever rash and extreme fatigue, skin rashes, bloodshot eyes and severe headaches.
 Many people have only mild symptoms though and some may not even realize they have contracted the disease.

 Scientists are also on the verge of linking Zika infection to a debilitating condition called Guillain Barre syndrome.
 Researchers say they have found that persistent infection from the Zika virus can trigger a chain reaction, causing the body’s own immune system to attack its nerves and resulting in paralysis.